VISUAL PHYSICS ONLINE 6 ELECTROMAGNETISM P60 018 Motors and generators are

 motor that is used to lift a load as shown in the diagram.
 (B) Calculate the current

 when the motor was turned on and the maximum current drawn by the battery.
-(C) Calculate the torque required to lift the load
+(C) Calculate the torque What torque (D) When the load Calculate

-the back emf generated by the motor and the rotation speed of the motor.
+the back emf generated by the motor (E) Sketch

 four time graphs for angular speed of rotation of the motor, the back emf induced, the coil current and the net torque acting